Using the Environment to Understand non-Markovian Open Quantum Systems: Bath Dynamics

-We have included a scalar valued function $\phi$ in the definition of $\overline{\mathcal{L}_I}$; the exact form of $\phi$ is dependent on the order of the ladder operators in the quantity of interest.
-Using Eq.~\eqref{eq:LI} we can define a generating functional

 where the angular brackets now denote the expectation be taken with respect to the total initial density matrix $\rho$.
+We have included a scalar valued function $\phi$ in the definition of $G$; the exact form of $\phi$ is dependent on the order of the ladder operators in the quantity of interest.
+This arises due to Baker-Campbell-Hausdorff factors that appear in the construction of the generating functional, see App.~\ref{app:num} for more details.
+As an example any normal-ordered expression results in

-The expectation of any function of ladder operators $f$ can be expressed as functional derivatives of Eq.~\eqref{eq:GLL}:
+The expectation of any function of left-acting ladder operators $f$ and right-acting ladder operators $g$ can then be expressed as functional derivatives of Eq.~\eqref{eq:GLL}:

 \end{widetext}

 In Eq.~\eqref{eq:Trf} we have implicitly performed the derivative before taking either of the traces over the system or bath.
 These operations commute so we can either: trace over both system and environment and then take a numerical derivative (this is the counting field approach~\cite{popovic2020non,silaev2014lindblad,kilgour2019path}); or take an analytic derivative after tracing out the bath to get an expression purely in terms of system correlation functions.
 We use the latter approach as it allows us to calculate multiple different bath observables from a single influence functional.